 C58 General Anaya: 26 meters (85 feet), originally a US WWII minesweeper, recommissioned several times, scuttled to become an artificial reef, split in two by Hurricane Wilma in 2005, full penetration possible, grunts, barracuda, manta rays, grouper, interesting encrustation and macro life, strong current possible, experienced level (check the below video)

 C55 Juan de la Barrera: 25 meters (82 feet), originally a US WWII minesweeper, recommissioned several times, scuttled to become an artificial reef in 2000, the hull today is broken into 4 parts, lots of fish and encrusting life, eagle rays, reef sharks, experienced level

-Bandera Reef: 12 meters (40 feet), small reef with two long parallel sections, elkhorn corals, crabs, lobster, moray eels, angel fish, lunberjacks, pompano, barracuda, turtles, mild current, all levels
+Bandera Reef: 12 meters (40 feet), a small reef with two long parallel sections, elkhorn corals, crabs, lobster, moray eels, angelfish, lunberjacks, pompano, barracuda, turtles, mild current, all levels

 Aristos: 15 meters (50 feet), rich corals, fish and macro life, two swim throughs, one wide and one narrow, fairly strong current possible, all levels